Business Startup CostsUpdated March 2026

 LowNational avg: $462,500High

 Erie sits within a buyer-friendly market where your down payment goes further than in most US cities.
 Four distinct seasons mean you're paying for both heating and cooling, plus the freeze-thaw cycle does a number on foundations and pipes.
 Meanwhile, world-class museums, restaurants, and universities within a short commute — if you don't mind the price of admission.
-For start a restaurant specifically, the local market reflects a workforce with enough supply to keep prices honest — your quotes will come in below most national averages.
+For start a restaurant specifically, the local market reflects a workforce with enough supply to keep prices honest — costs here come in below most national averages.

 What Matters Most